 }Running terraform init in your configuration directory will download and install the specified provider version.

-The provider requires authentication to your Okta organization's API.
-There are two primary methods: API Token and OAuth 2.0.
-OAuth 2.0 is the recommended method for all environments, especially production.
+The provider has to authenticate to your Okta organization's API.
+There are two main methods: API Token and OAuth 2.0.
+Use OAuth 2.0 for all environments, especially production.

 This method uses a static API token generated from the Okta admin console (Security > API > Tokens).